GeeWee/geewee.github.io/_posts/2020-01-11-application-insights-cost.md

 It's not all bad yet though!
 Application Insights knows it can generates a boatload of data.
 To prevent that, it has a feature called **Adaptive Sampling**

-### Adaptive Sampling - or how Microsoft gave me a gun
+### Adaptive Sampling - or the gun Microsoft gave me
 Adaptive Sampling attempts to take a representative sample of your data, and then only send that to the AI server.
 So if you have identical logs, or http requests, Adaptive Sampling tries to only send a representative sample of that.